By Wayne Allyn Root – 2008 Libertarian Vice Presidential Nominee and Homeschool Dad

 At a time of educational free-fall, it is a remarkable story.
 With America’s public school system ranked at or near the bottom of the industrialized world (and Nevada near the bottom of that), with record dropout rates, grade inflation, violence, gangs, drugs, teen pregnancies, and the scandal of graduating high school seniors requiring remedial math and reading before starting at college, Dakota’s story offers hope.
 Dakota proves the American Dream is alive, if only we’d stop depending on government to save us.

-There is no one answer for education- our choice of homeschooling melded parental education with tutoring by hand-picked retired teachers and college professors, combined with a personally-chosen curriculum.
+There is no one answer for education- our choice of homeschooling melded parental education with tutoring by hand-picked retired teachers and college professors, combined with a personally-chosen curriculum which began from an early age with simple things like learning while singing.
 It’s called parental freedom.
 The power to decide how to best educate children belongs with the parents, not teachers unions.
 School choice, encouraging competition for our failing public school system, and offering vouchers on the state level to give parents the power (and money) to choose among charter schools, private schools, parochial schools or home-schooling is the way to force public schools to improve.
 Competition works.
 If it’s good enough for Coke and Pepsi, why not public schools?

 The sad reality is that teachers unions and government aren’t the solution – they are the problem.
 Our public schools get worse every year, yet teachers unions demand more and more money.
 They get their money, it gets worse yet, and they demand even MORE.
 That is the definition of insanity.
 This is “Groundhog Day.”
 It isn’t working- and hasn’t since the day that government took over education in this country.